jinlinyi/music-to-note-convertor/README.md

  - Shijie Zhou
  - Shiyue Gao
 ## Demo
 The image is the GUI of the software.
-The top right part is an visualize of the data being processed.
+The top right part is a visualize of the data being processed.
 The left part is the output music sheet.
 ![](demo.png)

 A demo video is available on YouTube.